priore/AlertViewBlocks/README.md

 **AlertViewBlocks**
 ================

-Makes really easy to use AlertView without having a instance variable.
+Makes really easy to use AlertView without having a instance variable for iOS and tvOS.

 ## How to use

 ``` objective-c

     [AlertViewBlocks confirmWithTitle:@"Title" message:@"your message here"
     confirm:^{